-ITEM M - SPECIES OCCUPIED NOTES AND ASSUMPTIONS HABITAT (m2) 113 120 1 112 1 130 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 COMAL SPRINGS / F COMAL SPRINGS / RIVER Fountain Darter 96,624 Based on collections and known occurrence in aquatic vegetation types sampled over the course of the HCP biological monitoring.
+ITEM M - SPECIES OCCUPIED HABITAT (m 2) NOTES AND ASSUMPTIONS COMAL SPRINGS / F RIVER Fountain Darter 95,393 Based on collections and known occurrence in aquatic vegetation types sampled over the course of the HCP biological monitoring.
 Sampling included drop netting, dip netting, snorkel, SCUBA, and seining throughout the Comal system.
 Although fountain darters have been collected on bare substrate on occasion, no bare areas were included in this assessment.
-Comal Springs Riffle Beetle 1,511 Based on collection of individuals via cotton lure, drift net, or quadrat sampling over the years.
+Comal Springs Riffle Beetle 1,648 Based on collection of individuals via cotton lure, drift net, or quadrat sampling over the years.
 An area of 1 m 2 around each collection point was included but did not include any overlap between collection points.
-Peck's Cave Amphipod 1,470 This species is considered subterranean and thus subsurface habitat is the more appropriate calculation.
+Peck's Cave Amphipod 1,466 This species is considered subterranean and thus subsurface habitat is the more appropriate calculation.
 The total area of subsurface habitat for this species is presently unknown.
 Surface habitat was based on collection of individuals via cotton lure and drift net sampling.
 An area of 0.5 m 2 around each collection point was included but did not include any overlap between collection points.
-Comal Springs Dryopid Beetle 350 This species is considered subterranean and thus subsurface habitat is the more appropriate calculation.
+Comal Springs Dryopid Beetle 349 This species is considered subterranean and thus subsurface habitat is the more appropriate calculation.
 The total area of subsurface habitat for this species is presently unknown.
 Surface habitat was based on collection of individuals via cotton lure and drift net sampling.
 An area of 0.5 m 2 around each collection point was included but did not include any overlap between collection points.
-SAN MARCOS SPRIN IGS / RIVER Fountain Darter 112,985 Based on collections and known occurrence in aquatic vegetation types (including Texas wild-rice) sampled over the course of HCP biological monitoring.
+SAN MARCOS SPRIN GS / RIVER Fountain Darter 112,750 Based on collections and known occurrence in aquatic vegetation types (including Texas wild-rice) sampled over the course of HCP biological monitoring.
 Sampling included drop netting, dip netting, snorkel, SCUBA, and seining throughout the San Marcos system.
 Although fountain darters have been collected on bare substrate in the river on occasion, no bare river areas were included in this baseline assessment.
 In contrast, bare substrate areas in Spring Lake were included for this assessment as fountain darters have frequently been observed inhabiting these areas within Spring Lake.
 Finally, although fountain darters have been collected further upstream in the slough arm of Spring Lake, those collections are considered seasonal at this time and thus were not included in the overall area calculated.
-San Marcos Salamander 2,165 Based on observation or collection of individuals via snorkel / SCUBA over the course of HCP biological monitoring.
+San Marcos Salamander 2,520 Based on observation or collection of individuals via snorkel / SCUBA over the course of HCP biological monitoring.
 Also, based on collections conducted by the USFWS San Marcos Aquatic Resources Center.
 Texas Blind Salamander n/a This species is considered subterranean and thus subsurface habitat is the appropriate calculation.
 As such, no surface habitat was calculated as "occupied habitat" for this species.
 Comal Springs Riffle Beetle 11 Based on collection of individuals via cotton lure and drift net sampling.
-An area of 1 m^2 around each collection point was included but did not include any overlap between collection points.
-Texas wild-rice 5,020 As a plant, Texas wild-rice is not granted "take" protection rendering the Item M exercise not applicable.
-However, to assist with a calculation of mitigation and restoration measures net benefit for the City of San Marcos and Texas State University, the latest 2013 map of Texas wild-rice in the San Marcos River was included as a baseline for this section.
+An area of 1 m 2 around each collection point was included but did not include any overlap between collection points.

-Figure 1: Fountain Darter 2014 Occupied Habitat - Upper Spring Run (Comal System)
+Figure 1: Fountain Darter 2015 Occupied Habitat - Upper Spring Run (Comal System)